streamr-dev/network/README.md

 ### Usage

-The included `examples` directory contains snippets for both browser and node.js.
+Here's a quick example.
+More detailed examples for the browser and node.js can be found [here](https://github.com/streamr-dev/streamr-client/tree/master/examples).

 ```javascript
 // Create a StreamrClient instance